This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 Here’s the daily routine we used with the inflatable dog collar:

-- In the morning, as long as Tenor was in the room with me, I’d watch him like a hawk to make sure that he would’t lick the bandage — without the ecollar on.
+- In the morning, as long as Tenor was in the room with me, I’d watch him like a hawk to make sure that he would’t lick the bandage — without the dog cone collar on.
 The moment he leaned toward the spot, I would immediately say “NO!”
 It startled him so much (and he’s a rather submissive dog who’s always eager to please anyway) that he wouldn’t lick it — not while I was watching.

 - The first moment I realized that I would no longer be able to keep my eyes glued on him, I took off the bandage wrap and put on the inflatable dog collar.
 I’d give him a stuffed Kong toy to distract him for awhile.
-He kept the e-collar on all day long (with no bandage wrap) until it was time to go to sleep at night.
+He kept the inflatable dog collar on all day long (with no bandage wrap) until it was time to go to sleep at night.
 This allowed plenty of time for air to reach the sore in order for it to heal naturally.

 - Then at night, I’d take off the inflatable dog collar, let him go outside, give him a treat, and play with him a little bit.
 Then the first moment I stopped keeping my eyes glued on him, I put some self-adhesive wrap over the spot to keep him from licking it all through the night.
 Then I’d give him another stuffed Kong toy to distract him for awhile.